oraichain/docs-site/docs/ProtocolMessages.md

 title: Protocol Messages
 ---

-## Native Cosmos SDK Messages
+## Cosmos SDK Messages
-Stemming from its Cosmos SDK foundation, Oraichain supports all types of messages that are native to the SDK.
+Since the Oraichain blockchain is built from the Cosmos network, it also supports all message types of Cosmos SDK.

-## Oraichain Specific Messages
+## Oraichain Messages

-Apart from the messages that stems from the Cosmos SDK, Oraichain also supports a number of messages native to its a ai data oracle system.
-These messages' specification is presented below.
+In order to support validators running oracle scripts, AI Data Source, and AI Testcase, there are other message types implemented on Oraichain as follows:

 ### MsgCreateAIDataSource

-Deploying and registering a new AI data source to Oraichain.
-Once registered, the data source is assigned a unique `int64` identifier which can be used to refer to it forever.
+This message is used to create a new AI data source to Oraichain.
+Each data source will have a unique identifier (`int64`) that can be referenced from oracle scripts.

 Parameter | Type | Description
 ---------|----------|---------